 - ½ cup very finely chopped pecans

 - In a small bowl, stir together the brown sugar, maple syrup, and Dijon mustard.
-Use a pastry brush to brush the half the mixture over the bacon.
-Flip the bacon onto the other side and brush with the remaining mixture.
+Use a pastry brush to brush the half the brown sugar mixture over the bacon.

 - Remove from the oven and let cool slightly.
 Serve immediately.